 We picked the Reconmap name for two reasons:

-- The pentest work starts typically with the reconnaissance phase (recon for short), and ends with a map of all the places visited, findings and so on (aka the report).
+- The pentest work starts typically with the reconnaissance phase (recon for short), and ends with a report of all the vulnerabilities, exploits and recommendations (the map).

 - Reconmap contains the word nmap in its name, a tribute to our favourite network mapper tool.